oroinc/documentation/admin_guide/user_management/user_management_users.rst

 Export Users
 ^^^^^^^^^^^^
 You can export all user records into the .csv file.
 The exported file will contain all user record fields marked to be exported in the **User** entity settings.
-For more information about how to configure which fields will be exported, see the `Entity Fields <../admin-guide/entities/entity-fields>`__ guide.
+For more information about how to configure which fields will be exported, see the :ref:`Entity Fields <doc-entity-fields>` guide.

 .. note::
 	All existing user records are exported at once.